At the moment there is no upcoming events.

 Nicholas Collon, conductor

-This project is developed as part of The Orchestral Theatre: The Claus Moser Series at Southbank Centre.
+Part of The Orchestral Theatre: The Claus Moser Series at Southbank Centre – an Aurora series that brings orchestral music to life in adventurous ways.
 The series is generously supported by the Paul Hamlyn Foundation (in memory of Sir Claus Moser), Cockayne – Grants for the Arts and The London Community Foundation, and the Hargreaves & Ball Trust.